Skip to content

 Three core technologies make PWAs possible:

-Service Workers
+Service workers

 JavaScript files that run separately from the main browser thread.
 They intercept network requests and can serve cached responses, enabling offline functionality.

-A JSON file that tells the browser how your app should behave when installed — icon, name, orientation, theme color, and splash screen.
+A JSON file that tells the browser how your app should behave when installed: icon, name, orientation, theme color, and splash screen.

 HTTPS

 PWAs require HTTPS.
-This isn’t optional — Service Workers can intercept any request, so the connection must be encrypted to prevent man-in-the-middle attacks.
+This isn’t optional.
+Service Workers can intercept any request, so the connection must be encrypted to prevent man-in-the-middle attacks.

-Getting Started
+Getting started

 If you’re considering a PWA for your business:

-1. Start with your existing website — PWA features can be added incrementally
+1. Start with your existing website.
+PWA features can be added incrementally.

-2. Identify the key offline scenario — What should users see without internet?
+2. Identify the key offline scenario.
+What should users see without internet?

-4. Add a Web App Manifest — Enable the “Add to Home Screen” prompt
+4. Add a Web App Manifest.
+Enable the “Add to Home Screen” prompt.

-5. Implement a Service Worker — Start simple, iterate based on analytics
+5. Implement a Service Worker.
+Start simple, iterate based on analytics.

-A PWA makes sense if:
+A PWA is worth considering if:

 • Your users access your service on mobile devices